 I don’t know what Kusama intended for her audience to take away, if she intended for her audience to take away anything at all, but I left the exhibition with a burning desire to do something, anything CREATIVE.

-For more information regarding Yayoi Kusama: Festival of Life check out the link below!!
+For more information regarding Yayoi Kusama: Festival of Life check it out here!